-All available biological assessments (e.g., fish and macroinvertebrate communities, targeted and probabilistic study designs) are evaluated using the assessment methodology (Chapter 3) and potentially used to determine designated use support.
 As part of EGLE's water quality monitoring program, sites are selected using both targeted and probabilistic study designs to assess the biological integrity of rivers and streams using macroinvertebrate communities.
+Significant changes are underway related to the metrics and resultant scoring for wadeable streams using P51 (MDEQ, 2006).
+Because of these significant changes assessment using wadeable biological data was suspended for this 2024 cycle.
+Wadeable streams biological data will be included in the 2026 Integrated Report cycle using data collected for the previous four years to fully catch up to the data gathering and reporting cycle (see 3.6.2.1).
 Procedure 27 (MDEQ, 2015) is used to estimate the number of river miles supporting the other indigenous aquatic life and wildlife designated use.
 Results from the 2012 through 2016 cycle were combined to determine a statewide designated use support status estimate of 95 percent for the other indigenous aquatic life and wildlife designated use in Michigan rivers and streams.
 Results from this project will also be used to assess temporal trends in biological integrity.

-6.2 WATER CHEMISTRY
+6.2 WATER CHEMISTRY, TEMPERATURE, DISSOLVED OXYGEN

 EGLE and its partners collect water samples from many rivers and streams throughout the state as part of the WCMP and other special studies and analyze them for a variety of parameters.
-Quality assured data through 2019 were used for assessment updates for this reporting cycle.
+Quality assured data through 2021 were used for assessment updates for this reporting cycle.
 Refer to discussions of broader trends and results around Michigan as analyzed in the most recent WCMP report (EGLE, 2019a).

 In 2019 EGLE developed aquatic life water quality values for both chloride and sulfate thereby providing additional thresholds to more fully protect life in lake and streams by being able to assess concentrations of these parameters in waters all around Michigan.
-Based on these new values, 7 stream reaches were found to be impaired for both the Warmwater Fishery and the Other Indigenous Aquatic Life and Wildlife designated uses based on chloride data; these included the Shiawassee River (Genesee County), Thread Creek (Genesee County), Sashabaw Creek (Oakland County), Rouge River watershed (Bishop Creek and the Upper Rouge River), Belle River (St. Clair County), and Rush Creek (Ottawa County).
-Additionally, County Line Drain (Arenac/Iosco County) was found impaired based on both chloride and sulfate data.
+Based on these values, 20 new stream reaches representing about 325 miles were found to be impaired for both the relevant Warmwater/Coldwater Fishery and the Other Indigenous Aquatic Life and Wildlife designated uses based on chloride data.